piontec/docker-enforcer/readme.md

 #### Authz plugin mode
 In this mode, Docker Enforcer runs as
 [docker authorization plugin](https://docs.docker.com/engine/extend/plugins_authorization/).
-As a result, your users won't even be able to complete an API call, that has parameters that don't validate with your rules.
+As a result, your users won't even be able to complete an API call that has parameters that don't validate with your rules.
 In that case, an error message is returned to the user and the call is not executed by docker.
-This mode additionally allows you to use [request rules]() for low level auditing of API calls.
+This mode additionally allows you to use [request rules](#filtering-docker-api-requests) for low level auditing of API calls.
 This requires additional configuration of docker daemon, as below:
 * You need to register your valid endpoint as docker plugin.
 To do this, create a file `/etc/docker/plugins/enforcer.spec` with this single line:
 ```